 - Do you lack energy and motivation?
 Have you lost your hope and faith?

 - Is it difficult to get to sleep or stay asleep?
 Is it hard to get up in the mornings?

 - Do you struggle to regulate your emotions?
 Do you feel scared and judged by your family and so avoid them?

 Over 10,000 patients have passed through our rehab centre’s doors since 1988, and the majority have gone on to achieve, long-term abstinent recovery from their addictions – Castle Craig.

 Benzodiazepines drug rehab

-- Treatment programmes that last from 28-90 days
+- Treatment programmes that last for up to six months

 - Identifies any co-occurring mental health conditions

 We recommend following the NICE guidelines for Benzodiazepine detox, typically going at a pace of three months or slower (dose and situation dependant).